HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/t_prof_populate.md

     xhost +
     ```

     **Note:** If granting display authority to all users is a security concern for you, change the command to grant display authority to a specific user or users.
-For more information about this command, consult your AIX or Linux administrator guide.
+For more information about this command, consult with your AIX or Linux administrator guide.

     ```
     echo $DISPLAY